Log on to the Container Service console.

 Set the Data Volume.

 - Create a data volume.
 Enter the host path or data volume name, the container path, and select RW or RO as the data volume permission.
-For details, see volume.
+For more information, see volume.

 - Configure the volumes_from field.
 Enter the name and permission parameter of another service or container, such as

 service_name:ro.
 If no access permission is specified, RW is the default permission.
-For details, see volumes_from.
+For more information, see volumes_from.
 After the configuration, you can successfully authorize this container to use the data volumes of another service or container.

 Set the Environment variables.

 Formats such as array, dictionary, and boolean are supported.
-For details, see Environment variables.
+For more information, see Environment variables.

 Set the container Labels.